 Right after Farrah departed the room, Lois picked up the remote and turned on the

-TV.
-To her astonishment, Charlie's Angels was the first thing that flashed on the screen.
-In
+television.
+To her astonishment, 'Charlie's Angels' was the first thing that flashed on the

-ago abandoned in
+was long ago abandoned in

 favor of cold, hard logic.

-Farrah's husband punctually arrived three days thence to undertake the daunting art
+Farrah's husband punctually arrived three days thence to undertake the daunting

 project with the enigmatic patient he'd heard about.
 Lois found him to be more than